Team Grants/ Emerging Team Grants - ResearchNet "Letter of Intent" Phase Instructions

 Applicants whose proposed research will involve Indigenous Peoples, please consult Ethics of Health Research Involving First Nations, Inuit and Métis People.

-Definitions of Levels may be found in the PHAC laboratory biosafety guidelines.
+Definitions of Levels may be found in the Canadian Biosafety Standards and Guidelines.

 CIHR must review proposals for potential impacts on the environment in accordance with the Impact Assessment Act.